Establishing a Baseline for Gaze-driven Authentication Performance in VR: A Breadth-First Investigation on a Very Large Dataset: Results

 \section{Results}

 We highlight the verification performance under various conditions in Table~\ref{tab:highlighted-results}.
 Unless otherwise noted, results were computed during a random saccade (jumping dot) task with the full training set (\num{6747}~users) and the full testing set (\num{2455}~users), using a model trained for \num{100}~epochs with a minibatch size of $m=256$~samples, and using \num{20}~seconds of gaze data for both enrollment and verification.
-In this case, we have \num{2359}~genuine matches and \num{5707331}~impostor matches (note that not every user was recorded for one or both of the tasks of interest).
+Not all \num{2455}~users in the testing set were recorded for one or both of the tasks used for enrollment/verification, so we had fewer than \num{2455}~genuine matches.
+Instead, in this case we obtained \num{2359}~genuine matches and \num{5707331}~impostor matches from a matrix of $2385 \times 2394$~match scores.

 We assigned each experiment a unique ID to enable easier reference.
 Additional experiments can be found in the supplementary material.